fsbraun/django-automations/doc/reference.rst

 The ``flow.Node`` class defines the following **modifiers** common to all subclasses.
 Some subclasses, however, add specific modifiers for their use.

-.. py:method:: .Next(node)
+.. py:method:: Node.Next(node)

     Sets the node to continue with after finishing this node.
 If omitted the automation continues with the chronologically next node of the class. ``.Next`` resembles a goto statement. ``.Next`` takes a string or a ``This`` object as a parameter.
 A string denotes the name of the next node.
 The this object allows for a different syntax. ``.Next("next_node")`` and ``this.next_node`` are equivalent.

-.. py:method:: .AsSoonAs(condition)
+.. py:method:: Node.AsSoonAs(condition)

     Waits for condition before continuing the automation.
 If condition is ``False`` the automation is interrupted and ``condition`` is checked the next time the automation instance is run.

     If ``condition`` is callable it will be called every time the condition needs to be evaluated.

-.. py:method:: .AfterWaitingUntil(datetime)
+.. py:method:: Node.AfterWaitingUntil(datetime)

     stops the automation until the specific datetime has passed.
 Note that depending on how the scheduler runs the automation there might be a significant time slip between ``datetime`` and the real execution time.
 It is only guaranteed that the node is not executed before. ``datetime`` may be a callable.

-.. py:method:: .AfterPausingFor(timedelta)
+.. py:method:: Node.AfterPausingFor(timedelta)

     stops the automation for a specific amount of time.
 This is roughly equivalent to ``.AfterWaitingUntil(lambda x: now()+timedelta)``. ``timedelta`` may be a callable.